“The thing about football – the most important thing about football – is that it is not just about football.”

 A major advantage of staying onsite is the freedom to experience everything outside of the game.
 TNF puts on a fantastic, family friendly experience that offered some very pleasant, unexpected moments, including Littlest B getting to meet members of the Patriots Cheer Squad.
 As a competitive cheerleader herself, this was something she had dreamed of, and this spontaneous wish list moment happened without crowds or lineups.
 A huge thank you to these beautiful ladies for making a little girl feel so special!

-THE PATRIOTS GAME EXPERIENCE
+THE NEW ENLGLAND PATRIOTS GAME EXPERIENCE

 We stepped into the stadium early, excited to soak up as much of the game experience as possible, standing in awe at the fact that this was really happening.
 As with any live event, it has a palpable energy that radiates from the field, an anticipation of greatness and possibility.
 We took our time exploring, reveling in the opportunity to head down into the lower bowl to watch some of the warm-up before heading up to our seats.